 When you buy a new vehicle, whether it be the towing vehicle of the towing load, you should ask for the gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW) to make sure you are buying what you actually want and need.

-The Auotmated Safety Hitch
+The Automated Safety Hitch

 The automated safety hitch is a hitch you can install onto your towing load to connect to your towing vehicle.
 In small words, it simply adds another axle to your towing vehicle to give it more towing power.

 This allows you to be able to tow your trailer, fifth wheel, RV, camper, or motor home with only a van or an SUV instead of having to buy a truck too.
 Of course, you’re going to have to make sure that your van or SUV has the proper towing capacity.
 A truck is still the safest best.

-That being said, most people who buy the automated safety hitch to go along with their truck.
+Most people who buy the automated safety hitch to go along with their truck.
 Trucks typically have a much higher towing capacity because they typically have higher gross vehicle weight rating (GVWR), the gross axle weight rating (GAWR), the gross trailer weight (GTW), and the tongue weight (TW).

-The automated safety hitch is quite expensive, with prices that stabilize at from around $10,000 to around $11,000.
+The automated safety hitch is quite expensive, with prices that stabilize at around $10,000 to around $11,000.
 You also cannot buy the automated safety hitch online, and much find a dealer in your local area.

-Try places that sell RV’s and auto parts stores.
+Try places that sell RVs and auto parts stores.
 However, many people believe that the pros of the automated safety hitch quite outweigh the cons of the automated safety hitch.